luckyamit2011/node-large-excel-processing/README.md

-# node-large-excel-processing
+# node-excel-processing
-upload large xls file read in chunk and store in db
+process excel file in node js using streams